+Thunder.
+Enter the three Witches.

 1 Witch.
 Where hast thou been, sister?

 2 Witch.
 Killing swine.

 3 Witch.
 Sister, where thou?
+5

 1 Witch.
 A sailor's wife had chestnuts in her lap,

-And mounched, and mounched, and mounched.
+And munched, and munched, and munched.

 Give me, quoth I.

-Arint thee, witch! the rump-fed runnion cries.
+Aroint thee, witch! the rump-fed runnion cries.

 Her husband's to Aleppo gone, master of the Tiger.
+10

 But in a sieve I'll thither sail

 And like a rat without a tail

 I'll do, I'll do and I'll do.

 2 Witch.
 I'll give thee a wind.

 1 Witch.
 Th'art kind.
+15

 3 Witch.
 And I another.

 1 Witch.
 I myself have all the other,

 And the very ports they blow,

 All the quarters that they know

 In the shipman's card.
+20

 I'll drain him dry as hay.

 Sleep shall neither night nor day

 Hang upon his penthouse lid.

 He shall live a man forbid.

-Weary sevenights, nine times nine,
+Weary sennights, nine times nine, 25

 Shall he dwindle, peak and pine.

 Though his bark cannot be lost,

 Yet it shall be tempest-tossed. --

 Look what I have.

 2 Witch.
-Show me.

-3 Witch.
-Show me.

-1 Witch.
+Show me, show me.
+30 1 Witch.
 Here I have a pilot's thumb,

-Wrecked as homeward he did come.

-3 Witch.
-A drum, a drum!

-Macbeth doth come.

-1 Witch.
-The weird sisters, hand in hand,

-2 Witch.
-Posters of the sea and land,

-3 Witch.
-Thus do go about, about.

-1 Witch.
-Thrice to thine, --

-2 Witch.
-And thrice to mine, --

-3 Witch.
-And thrice again -- to make up nine.

-1 Witch.
-Peace -- the charm's wound up.
+Enter Macbeth and Banquo.

 Macbeth.
 So foul and fair a day I have not seen.
 Banquo.
-How far is it called to Forres? -- What are these, So withered and so wild in their attire, That look not like the inhabitants of the earth

-And yet are on it? -- Live you?
-Or are you aught

-That man may question?
-You seem to understand me,

-By each at once her choppy finger laying

-Upon her skinny lips.
-You should be women --

-And yet your beards forbid me to interpret

-That you are so.
+How far is it called to Forres? -- What are these, So withered and so wild in their attire, That look not like the inhabitants of the earth And yet are on it? -- Live you?
+Or are you aught That man may question?
+You seem to understand me, By each at once her choppy finger laying Upon her skinny lips.
+You should be women -- And yet your beards forbid me to interpret That you are so.

 Macbeth.
 Speak if you can.
 What are you?
 1 Witch.
 All hail, Macbeth!
 Hail to thee, thane of Glamis!
 2 Witch.
 All hail, Macbeth!
 Hail to thee, thane of Cawdor!
 3 Witch.
 All hail, Macbeth, that shalt be king hereafter!
+55

 Banquo.
-Good sir, why do you start and seem to fear

-Things that do sound so fair? -- In the name of truth,

-Are ye fantastical, or that indeed

-Which outwardly ye show?
-My noble partner

-You greet with present grace and great prediction

-Of noble having and of royal hope,

-That he seems rapt withal.
+Good sir, why do you start and seem to fear Things that do sound so fair? -- In the name of truth, Are ye fantastical, or that indeed Which outwardly ye show?
+My noble partner You greet with present grace and great prediction 60 Of noble having and of royal hope, That he seems rapt withal.
 To me you speak not.

-If you can look into the seeds of time

-And say which grain will grow and which will not,

-Speak then to me, who neither beg nor fear

-Your favours nor your hate.
+If you can look into the seeds of time And say which grain will grow and which will not, Speak then to me, who neither beg nor fear 65 Your favours nor your hate.